Home/Key Procedures/Ovarian Cystectomy

 What is ovarian cystectomy?

-It is a surgical procedure which is done to remove an ovarian cyst or tumor by preserving the ovary and fertility.
+It is a surgical procedure that is done to remove an ovarian cyst or tumor by preserving the ovary and fertility.

-Ovarian cysts are the fluid-fill sacs that are formed in the ovaries and surrounded by a very thin layer.
-Any ovarian follicle which is larger than 3 centimeter is considered as an ovarian cyst.
+Ovarian cysts are fluid-filled sacs that are formed in the ovaries and surrounded by a very thin layer.
+Any ovarian follicle that is larger than 3 centimeters is considered an ovarian cyst.

 There are two types of ovarian cysts formed in the body:

-• Functional ovarian cysts: These are harmless and most common type of cysts in females.
-The functional cysts are sac like structures formed on the surface of the woman’s ovary during or after the ovulation cycle.
+• Functional ovarian cysts: These are harmless and the most common type of cysts in females.
+The functional cysts are sac-like structures formed on the surface of the woman’s ovary during or after the ovulation cycle.

-• Pathological cysts: These cysts are formed in the ovary but not a part of ovulation cycle.
+• Pathological cysts: These cysts are formed in the ovary but are not a part of the ovulation cycle.
 The pathological cysts may be benign or malignant.

-Ovarian cystectomy is performed based on patient’s age, size of the cyst and any chance of malignancy.
+Ovarian cystectomy is performed based on the patient’s age, size of the cyst, and any chance of malignancy.

 Why is it performed?

-Your healthcare expert will recommend you the ovarian cystectomy if you have any of these signs & symptoms:
+Your healthcare expert will recommend ovarian cystectomy if you have any of these signs & symptoms:

-• If the ovarian cysts size is larger than 6-7 cm.
+• If the ovarian cysts are size is larger than 6-7 cm.

-• If any ovarian masses are present in both the ovaries
+• If any ovarian masses are present in both ovaries

 • Ovarian cancer